natalieagus/50002/docs/Software/m_cacheissues.md

 To update the physical memory, the CPU must first fetch the data from the cache to the CPU register, and then write it (with `ST` instruction) to the physical memory.
 This **pauses** execution of the ongoing program as the CPU will be busy writing to the physical memory and updating it.

-There are three common cache write strategies.
+There are three common cache write strategies: write-through, write-back, write-behind.

 ### [Write-through](https://www.youtube.com/watch?v=2OARjqLK4io&t=2174s)

 {: .new-title}